Texas and Louisiana: Migration Madness on the Gulf

 This is a birding tour, designed to see as many bird species as possible, with special focus on specialty species.

-For the first part of the trip we will be based out of Beaumont, Texas putting us in a perfect position to visit many of these wonderful birding areas in this region.
-Some of our stops will include High Island, Bolivar Peninsula, Anahuac NWR, Sea Rim State Park, and Sabine Woods.
-The focus will be on migrants at all of these locations but we’ll also be looking for resident Red-cockaded Woodpecker, Bachman’s Sparrow, Brown-headed Nuthatch and more in the “piney woods” north of Beaumont.
+For the first part of the trip, we will be based out of Winnie, Texas, putting us in a perfect position to visit many of these wonderful birding areas in this region.
+Some of our stops will include High Island, Bolivar Peninsula, Jocelyn Nungaray National Wildlife Refuge, Sea Rim State Park, and Sabine Woods.
+The focus will be on migrants at all of these locations, but we’ll also be looking for resident Red-cockaded Woodpecker, Bachman’s Sparrow, Brown-headed Nuthatch, and more in the “piney woods” north of Beaumont.

 Trip Leaders